small closet organization ideas

 10. Do a Seasonal Closet Refresh

-Pro Tip: Store off-season clothes in vacuum storage bags under your bed or on your highest closet shelves — vacuum bags compress bulky items like winter jumpers and coats to a fraction of their normal size, freeing up enormous amounts of closet space.
+Pro Tip: Vacuum storage bags are one of the most impactful small closet organization ideas for anyone with bulky seasonal items — they compress winter coats and sweaters to a fraction of their normal size, freeing up enormous closet space.
 For under bed storage ideas check out our guide on small bedroom decor ideas.

 small closet organization ideas

-Final Thoughts
+My Final Thoughts

 For more small space inspiration explore all our articles on Tiny Room Style!